FIVE MOST SURPRISING FINDS

 The Mathematics of the Trap

-A typical payday loan charges $15 per $100 borrowed for a two-week term.
-That sounds manageable.
-But expressed as an annual percentage rate — the APR, or true yearly cost of the loan — it comes to 391% (Pew Charitable Trusts, 2012).
-The average payday borrower takes out $375 and pays $520 in fees alone over the course of a year.
-That is fees only.
-Not a single dollar of that goes toward paying off the loan itself.
+Typical payday loans charge $15 per $100 borrowed for a two-week term, but expressed as an annual percentage rate—the APR, or true yearly cost of the loan—the figure reaches 391% (Pew Charitable Trusts, 2012).
+The average borrower takes out $375 and pays $520 in fees alone over the course of a year, with none of that sum applied to the loan balance itself.

-The borrower pays back more in fees than the original amount borrowed and often still owes the principal.
-This is not lending.
-It is a machine for converting poverty into profit, and it runs at industrial scale.
+Borrowers repay more in fees than the amount originally borrowed, often while still owing the principal.
+The arrangement does not amount to lending; instead it functions as a machine converting poverty into profit at industrial scale.

 The Cost of a $375 Payday Loan Over One Year